awsdocs/aws-deep-learning-amis/doc_source/setup-jupyter-config.md

    [NotebookPasswordApp] Wrote hashed password to /home/ubuntu/.jupyter/jupyter_notebook_config.json
    ```

 1. Create a self\-signed SSL certificate\.
 Follow the prompts to fill out your locality as you see fit\.
+You must enter `.` if you wish to leave a prompt blank\.
 Your answers will not impact the functionality of the certificate\.

    ```
    $ cd ~